devrelcollective/getting-started/CodeOfConduct.md

-We Are Developer Evangelists- and So Can You!
-(WADE) exists to facilitate sharing information, resources and encouragement among the Developer Evangelist community.
+DevRel Collective (formally known as Evangelist Collective) exists to facilitate sharing information, resources and encouragement among the Developer Relations community.

 We believe our mission is best served in an environment that is friendly, safe, and accepting; free from intimidation or harassment.

 Towards this end, certain behaviors and practices will not be tolerated.

 # tl;dr
-* Be respectful.
+* Be respectful
 * We're here to help:
 - Mary Thengvall: @mary_grace
-- Meg Hartley: @meg
-- Laura Watkins: @laurajane
+- Matt Broberg: @mbbroberg
-* Abusive behavior is never tolerated.
+* Abusive behavior is never tolerated
-* Data published to WADE is hosted at the discretion of the administrators, and may be removed.
+* Data published to DevRel Collective is hosted at the discretion of the administrators, and may be removed
-* Violations of this code may result in swift and permanent expulsion from the WADE community.
+* Violations of this code may result in swift and permanent expulsion from the DevRel Collective community

 # Scope
-We expect all members of the WADE community, including administrators, users, facilitators, and vendors to abide by this Code of Conduct at all times in all WADE community venues, online and in person, and in one-on-one communications pertaining to WADE affairs.
+We expect all members of the DevRel Collective community, including administrators, users, facilitators, and vendors to abide by this Code of Conduct at all times in all DevRel Collective community venues, online and in person, and in one-on-one communications pertaining to DevRel Collective affairs.

-This policy covers the usage of the WADE Slack community, as well as the WADE website, and any WADE-related events.
+This policy covers the usage of the DevRel Collective Slack community, as well as the DevRel Collective website, and any DevRel Collective-related events.
-This Code of Conduct is in addition to, and does not in any way nullify or invalidate, any other terms or conditions related to use of WADE.
+This Code of Conduct is in addition to, and does not in any way nullify or invalidate, any other terms or conditions related to use of DevRel Collective.

-The definitions of various subjective terms such as "discriminatory", "hateful", or "confusing" will be decided at the sole discretion of the WADE administrators: Meg Hartley, Laura Watkins, and Mary Thengvall.
+The definitions of various subjective terms such as "discriminatory", "hateful", or "confusing" will be decided at the sole discretion of the DevRel Collective administrators: Meg Hartley, Laura Watkins, and Mary Thengvall.

 # Friendly, Harassment-Free Space
 We are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics.